practicalli/practicalli-clojurescript-landingpage/README.md

 Open a terminal and run the following command to start a REPL

-    lein fig:build
+    clojure -A:fig:build

 This will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is:

     (js/alert "Am I connected?")